 After discussing your medical history and symptoms, your doctor will examine your shoulder.
 He will check to see whether it is tender in any area or whether there is a deformity.
 To measure the range of motion of your shoulder and arm strength, your doctor will have you move your arm in several different directions and do several specific tests.

-Your doctor will also examine your neck to make sure that the pain is not coming from a “pinched nerve” and to rule out other conditions, such as arthritis.
+Your doctor will also examine your neck to make sure that the pain is not coming from a pinched nerve or rotator cuff impingement; and to rule out other conditions, such as arthritis.

 (Left) Normal outlet view x-ray.